-Because of this, I don't think many of us think of Lent as a joyful time.
+As a result of this, I don't think many of us think of Lent as a joyful time.
 Instead, we recognize our need for repentance.
-We admit our need to do something to turn our focus onto Jesus; so, we make sacrifices by giving something up-things like desserts, Facebook, television; things that really don't hold a candle to the suffering Jesus endured, but when their absence is felt, can serve as a reminder to remember what Jesus did for us.
+We admit our need to do something to turn our focus towards Jesus; so, we make sacrifices by giving something up-things like desserts, Facebook, television-things that really don't hold a candle to the suffering Jesus endured, but when their absence is felt, they can serve as a reminder to remember what Jesus did for us.

-Lent can feel like a solemn time-not a joyful time.
+Lent feels like a solemn time-not a joyful time.
 We know it leads up to a great day of joy-Easter; but Lent itself is felt to be a dark time.
-There just doesn't seem to be all that much to feel good about during the actual walk to the cross, called Lent.
+There just doesn't seem to be all that much to feel good about during the actual walk to the cross called Lent.
 But today's scripture, Psalm 126 shows us something different about the attitude and spirit of a Christian.

-The Psalm opens referring to a past experience, a less than pleasant experience.
+The psalm opens referring to a past experience-a less than pleasant experience.
 We're not sure exactly what that experience was, although some believe it to be the captivity of the Jews in Babylon.
-In Jeremiah 25:8-11, the prophet Jeremiah warned the people of this dark time:
+The prophet Jeremiah warned the people that this dark time would come, but they did not listen.

-8 Therefore the Lord Almighty says this: "Because you have not listened to my words, 9 I will summon all the peoples of the north and my servant Nebuchadnezzar king of Babylon," declares the Lord, "and I will bring them against this land and its inhabitants and against all the surrounding nations.
-I will completely destroy[a] them and make them an object of horror and scorn, and an everlasting ruin.
-10 I will banish from them the sounds of joy and gladness, the voices of bride and bridegroom, the sound of millstones and the light of the lamp.
-11 This whole country will become a desolate wasteland, and these nations will serve the king of Babylon seventy years.
+We read in Jeremiah 25:8-11: Therefore the Lord Almighty says this: "Because you have not listened to my words, I will summon all the peoples of the north and my servant Nebuchadnezzar king of Babylon," declares the Lord, "and I will bring them against this land and its inhabitants and against all the surrounding nations.
+I will completely destroy them and make them an object of horror and scorn, and an everlasting ruin.
+I will banish from them the sounds of joy and gladness, the voices of bride and bridegroom, the sound of millstones and the light of the lamp.
+This whole country will become a desolate wasteland, and these nations will serve the king of Babylon seventy years.

 That's exactly what happened.
 The Babylonians sacked Jerusalem and took the brightest and best of the Jewish population to Babylon.
 The old and infirmed were left to die.
-They remained in captivity for seventy years.
+Those taken remained in captivity for seventy years.
 None of those who were carted away lived to see their freedom.
 They died in captivity.
-It ended in 537 B.C., when Cyrus the Great let the people go back to Judea.
+The captivity ended in 537 B.C., when Cyrus the Great let the people go back to Judea.

 But as I said, we are not certain this is the event the psalmist is referring to.
-It is evident from the recording of the Jewish history in the Old Testament, that they had a recurring theme of loyalty to God, falling from God, and returning to God.
+It is evident from the recording of the Jewish history in the Old Testament, that they had a recurring theme of loyalty to God-falling from God and returning to God.
 So, this could be referring to any time when they were lost and out of favor with God.

-These opening verses of Psalm 126 invite us to recollect moments in our own lives when we experienced tragedy, misfortune, a feeling of lostness.
-However, this exercise is not intended to make us feel bad nor is it intended to cause us to get us stuck in the mire and mucky memories of our past.
+These opening verses of Psalm 126 invite us to recollect moments in our own lives when we experienced tragedy, misfortune, and a feeling of lostness.
+However, this exercise is not intended to be used to make us feel bad; nor is it intended to cause us to get stuck in the mire and mucky memories of our past.
+You may remember that we reflected on that lesson last Sunday.